Igor Pavelek, COO at Pygmalios tells us about customer data analytics for physical retail.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

 Igor Pavelek: We were quite digital even before the break out of the virus.
 However, these days, 99% of all the communication with the customers or the team is now done via video chats.
 There are virtually no in-person meetings taking place.
 With regards to customers, we see this as an opportunity.
 Physical availability is much more costly than virtual.
 If having no physical presence could be perceived as a disadvantage, nowadays it doesn’t matter anymore (as everyone is remote, anyways).
-Also, not wasting time and other resources on traveling and at the same having meetings in several geographical territories on the same day is a great thing if you think about it.
+Also, not wasting time and other resources on travelling and at the same having meetings in several geographical territories on the same day is a great thing if you think about it.

 Did you benefit from any government grants, and did that help keep your business afloat?